 An eye of round roast is simple to prepare in a Dutch oven or large casserole dish.
-Because this roast comes from the hindquarters of the cow, it can be tough when cooked unless you take time to tenderize it with a marinade before cooking.
-The marinade also adds flavor to the roast.
-Cooking the eye of round roast in a Dutch oven also helps it become tender and allows the flavors of the roast, liquid and seasonings to blend.
+Because this roast comes from the hindquarters of the cow, it can be tough when cooked unless you take time to cook it slowly at low heat.
+A Dutch oven provides an ideal environment for the roast, surrounding it with liquid and keeping it moist throughout the long cooking time.
 Serve the roast with your favorite vegetables and some potatoes for a filling, tasty family dinner.

 Remove the roast from the refrigerator and discard the remaining marinade.
-Rub the marinated meat with salt and coarse-ground pepper to add flavor.
+Blot the beef dry with a clean paper towl, then rub it with salt and coarse-ground pepper to add flavor.
 You can also rub or sprinkle on other seasonings like garlic salt, onion salt, rosemary or paprika.
 Cayenne pepper and cumin add a Mexican-style zest to your roast, while basil, garlic powder and oregano create a more Italian taste.
-Preheat the oven to 350 degrees Fahrenheit.
+Preheat the oven to 300 degrees Fahrenheit.

-Pour a thin layer of olive oil into the bottom of a large skillet.
-Heat the oil over medium-high heat and carefully place the seasoned roast into the frying pan.
-Brown the meat in the oil, turning the roast every few minutes until the outside of the roast is evenly browned.
+Pour a thin layer of olive oil into the bottom of the Dutch oven.
+Heat the oil over medium-high heat and carefully place the seasoned roast into the bottom.
+Brown the meat in the oil, turning the roast every few minutes until the outside of the beef is evenly browned.
 This step is not required for Dutch-oven cooking, but browning the roast adds flavor to the meat and makes it more visually appealing.